epfl-ada/ada-2023-project-badabob/README.md

 Regression analysis to predict when equal representation of women and men in movies will theoretically be reached according to the trends of the last century.

 8. **Genre Analysis**\
-Analysis of which personnas are more present in different genres using an ANOVA test.
+Analysis of which personas are more present in different genres using an ANOVA test.
 Re-do previous analysis on data split by genre to see whether women's representation vary between genres

-9. **Analyze Box office revenue**\
-Look at the correlation between successful movies (high box office revenue) and women representation using Pearson correlation coefficient or linear regression.

-10. **Characteristics of stereotypical women characters**\
+9. **Characteristics of stereotypical women characters**\
-Use clustering methods to find common factors that make a character fall into stereotypical personnas.
+Use clustering methods to find common factors that make a character fall into stereotypical personas.

 ## Proposed timeline

 * 17/11/2023 - Preliminary data processing, data completion, first analysis of movies, characters and genres, implementation of natural language processing algorithm + ***Deliver Milestone 2***
-* 24/11/2023 - Preliminary analysis and obtain personnas for a larger set of characters and
+* 24/11/2023 - Preliminary analysis and obtain personas for a larger set of characters and
-* 01/12/2023 - Personnas analysis and implement regression for representation  + ***Deliver Homework 2***
+* 01/12/2023 - personas analysis and implement regression for representation  + ***Deliver Homework 2***
 * 08/12/2023 - Main vs Secondary character analysis and analysis by genre
 * 15/12/2023 - Data Story writing, web page design and characteristics of stereotypical women characters
 * 22/12/2023 - ***Deliver Milestone 3***